 10.2.2.1 General

 The EIRP accuracy uncertainty budget was re-assessed and adjusted slightly according as detailed in the following tables.
-The MU budget for the CATR and shown as it is this MU that determines the agreed MU and TT.
+The MU budget for the CATR and 2D compact range are shown as it is this MU that determines the agreed MU and TT.